egordm/boosters/docs/benchmarks/2025-12-15-4-quality-performance-report.md

 - Row-wise iteration when features fit in L2 cache
 - Feature-wise iteration otherwise

-booste-rs tested this but found **feature-parallel 25-30% faster** on both ARM and x86.
+boosters tested this but found **feature-parallel 25-30% faster** on both ARM and x86.

 **Conclusion**: Current approach is correct for single-machine training.